University of Leicester

 The University of Leicester (/ˈlɛstər/ LEST-ər) is a public research university based in Leicester, England.
+It was established as a university college in 1921.
+In 1957, the university's predecessor, University College, Leicester, gained university status by royal charter.
 The main campus is south of the city centre, adjacent to Victoria Park.
-The university's predecessor, University College, Leicester, gained university status in 1957.

-The university had an income of £384.6 million in 2023/24, of which £74.5 million was from research grants.
+The university had an income of £395.0 million in 2024/25, of which £84.9 million was from research grants, with an expenditure of £407.3 million.

 The university is known for the invention of genetic fingerprinting, and for partially funding the discovery and the DNA identification of the remains of King Richard III in Leicester.